mtgjson/mtgjson-website/docs/data-models/card-types/index.md

 # Card Types

-The Card Types Abstract Model describes the properties of any possible subtypes and supertypes of a card.
+The Card Types Abstract Data Model describes the properties of any possible subtypes and supertypes of a card.

 - **Parent file:** [CardTypes](/downloads/all-files/#cardtypes)
 - **Parent property:** `data`